meltwater/node-examplr/README.md

 Examplr is a lightweight tool for adding examples to your project.
-Write the smallest amount of code possible to demonstrate the critical elements of your API: the configuration, the input, and the output.
+Write the smallest amount of code possible to demonstrate the critical elements of your module: the configuration, the input, and the output.

 Examplr handles configuration options,